 Soon enough, you’ll have a comprehensive library you can draw from any time you need to write an RFP response.
 (Psst: want some help building out your content library?
 Get started with these best practices.)

 Given how critical RFPs are to business success, it’s important for you to feel confident and satisfied in your process.
-By implementing these tips, you’ll save time and improve the quality of the proposals you submit—resulting in less stress, a better win rate, and a happier team.
+By implementing an effective RFP process, you’ll save time and improve the quality of the proposals you submit—resulting in less stress, a better win rate, and a happier team.